in 2021, many people around the world are trying to find the answer to the question:

 “Non-Profit Organisations Australia“, has a comprehensive listing of non-profit organisations in Australia by state / region / city or town, and is a great place to search for possible companies to approach for volunteer work.

 7. Build your Networks

 Use social media, join industry groups, make friends in all the right places and put yourself out there.
 Use your networks and use other people’s networks – especially if you already know people in Australia.

 Linked In is fantastic for professional networking and has the benefit of assisting employers to find you.

 Here at Getting Down Under we have our own Linkedin group specifically targeted at people looking to emigrate to Australia.
 You are very welcome to view and join our group by clicking here.

-Facebook, and other social networking sites can also be useful, particularly joining industry or Australia-focused groups.
+Facebook and other social networking sites can also be useful, particularly joining the industry or Australia-focused groups.

 The more you put yourself out there, the more success you will have in finding an Australian employer who is willing to sponsor you.
 If you think of it this way: most people have at least 100 people in their networks.
 Therefore if each of those 100 people also have 100 people in their networks, you potentially have access to a network of 1000 people!
 The more people you are connected to, the more likely you are to find someone who has connections in Australia.

 Make everyone that you know, aware of your search for sponsored employment in Australia, and ask them to reach out to anyone that they know, who may be able to help.
 You should also try and be wise when building your networks and be selective with you you are connecting with.
 It would be wise, for example, to strive to make as many connections with Australians as possible, especially if they are working in the profession of your choice.